TIY-Durham/2015-FALL-FEE/25--A-View-to-a-Cache/README.md

 ### For Your GitHub Only

 Keep building your _Responsive_ GitHub page.
-Last night's BEAST MODE is tonight's NORMAL.
-Clean up that GitHub profile a little in some additional feature branches.
-Remember, _use as little markup as you need_ and pick classes and tags that _convey meaning_.
+Tonight, try to get the mobile view done.
+After merging, cut a new `release--*` branch from `master` and a new branch from that called `feature--responsive-mobile`.

 ### Etsy Goes On

 Elect a single Team Lead for tonight.
-Formulate a group plan of attack for building out _at least one feature per person_ with HTML, (S)CSS, and some Angular JS placeholders, but with one catch: **the Team Lead cannot write any code.** His or her job is to pair up with each of the other two, lead code reviews, and ensure the submitted work matches the joint plan.
+Formulate a group plan of attack for building out _at least one feature per person_ with HTML, (S)CSS, and some Angular JS placeholders, but with one catch: **the Team Lead cannot write / commit any code.** His or her job is to pair up with each of the other two, lead code reviews, and ensure the submitted work matches the joint plan.
 That person _also_ has work to do _outside_ of this project, so resist the temptation to make a ton of headway at the expense of your team.

 The Team Lead role will rotate, so you'll definitely get a chance to be one.
-If that's you this time around, don't waste your time waiting around for code to review: refine the plan, document the API for the next phase of development, pro-actively pair up with your teammates... make the most of your time to maximize _their_ productivity.
+If that's you this time around, don't waste your time waiting around for code to review: refine the plan, document the API for the next phase of development, pro-actively pair up with your teammates, help with research... make the most of your time to maximize _their_ productivity.

+Your _big_ goal as the _whole_ team should be to start caching some data from the API using `curl` or Postman.
+Let's see, last time we put that data in `apis/github/`...
+Where do you think it should live _this_ time?
+Did you guess `apis/etsy/`...?
+You're right!
+Make the local filesystem path match the resource URI as much as possible to make the transition to _real_ API data as easy as possible.